Wictor Wilen

 How to provision SharePoint 2010 Rating columns in Content Types

 This post continues in the same neighborhood as yesterdays post about provisioning Managed Metadata columns.
 This time we take a look at the Ratings in lists (and while we’re at it check out another earlier post about how to customize the look and feel of ratings).
 The ratings allows anybody to rate items in lists and libraries in SharePoint 2010 Server.
 This is another highly usable and awesome feature tied to the Managed Metadata Service Application (MMS).
+To turn on ratings on a list you normally go to Library/List Settings > Rating Settings.

 SharePoint 2010